MICHELLE: Hey, MJ? What did the fish say when he ran into the wall?

 MICHELLE: I stalled out on volume four of We Were There, but I actually just started over from the beginning the other day!
 If all goes according to plan—and if you don’t mind a bit of redundancy—I’ll be talking about this volume next week!
 I really look forward to seeing how the series progresses, as I am still firmly in the high school portion of the story.

-MELINDA: I will be thrilled to hear what you think of this volume next week!
+MJ: I will be thrilled to hear what you think of this volume next week!
 And I’ll take care not to spoil you any further.

 What else do you have for us this week?